-Capacity Minimum Hardware Requirements for 5,000 flows/s
+Capacity Minimum Hardware Requirements for 15,000 flows/s

-Architecture 64bit x86
+Architecture 64-bit x86

 CPU 2.0 GHz dual-core Xeon

 RAM 8 GB

 NICs 1 x Fast Ethernet for management

 HDDs 2 x 7200 RPM HDD, RAID 1, 60 GB

 Flow Sensor does not have a limit on the number of interfaces it can monitor or a limit of how many flows per second it can process.
-Each Flow Sensor can process the flows of a single flow exporter.
+Each Flow Sensor can handle the flows of a single flow exporter.
 A server with enough RAM can run tens of Flow Sensors.
-For Flow Sensor, the amount of the RAM is much more important than the CPU speed.
+The amount of RAM is much more important than the CPU speed.

-Flow Sensor stores all received flows on the local disk in a compressed binary format.
+Flow Sensor can store flow data on the local disk in a highly compressed binary format.